What is SEO?

 - Focus on long tail keywords.
 Long tail keywords and key phrases are more specific and generally longer than more commonly searched keywords.
 While long tail keywords generate less traffic, they usually have a higher conversion value being more specific to a users search

-- Content optimization: In the world of SEO, there’s a phrase that states that “Content Is King”… to gain advantage in a competitive marketplace, you have to go beyond the products and services by offering informative, interesting website content that speaks to your audience.
+- Content optimization: In the world of SEO, there’s a phrase that states that “Content Is King”… to gain an advantage in a competitive marketplace, you have to go beyond the products and services by offering informative, interesting website content that speaks to your audience.
 Your website should provide answers to questions commonly asked by your target market.

-- Website accessibility and architecture: Your website’s architecture and how pages are linked together tells people, as well as search engines, what’s important and what isn’t.
+- Website accessibility and architecture: Your website’s architecture and how pages are linked together tell people, as well as search engines, what’s important and what isn’t.
 Lots of factors are determined when building a website with architecture that is friendly to users and to Google search engines.
 Consider your value propositions when structuring links to main categories and sub-categories of content within your website’s architecture.

-- On-site best practice includes URLs that are friendly to Google search and include keywords (without keyword bombing your URL), keyword phrase-to-page mapping, HTML Tagging such as title tags, meta descriptions, proper usage of header tags, anchor texts and ALT tags for images.
+- On-site best practice includes URLs that are friendly to Google search and include keywords (without keyword bombing your URL), keyword phrase-to-page mapping, HTML Tagging such as title tags, meta descriptions, proper usage of header tags, anchor texts, and ALT tags for images.

-- Internal link building strategy: Link building within your core content structure is essential for accessibility and allows users (and search engines) to navigate easily on your website, it also helps search engines establish hierarchy of content, and helps spread ‘link juice’ for ranking power for your website.
+- Internal link building strategy: Link building within your core content structure is essential for accessibility and allows users (and search engines) to navigate easily on your website, it also helps search engines establish a hierarchy of content, and helps spread ‘link juice’ for ranking power for your website.

 - A mobile-friendly website: With the explosion of mobile technology, Google released a mobile-first index in 2017 which creates and ranks search listings based on the mobile version of website content shown to desktop users.
-Google is using the mobile version of the web as their primary search engine index.
+Google is using the mobile version of the web as its primary search engine index.
 It’s obviously imperative having a mobile-responsive website in 2017

-- Proper content structure: Avoid errors within your markup and use structured data that is compliant to Google.
+- Proper content structure: Avoid errors within your markup and use structured data that is compliant with Google.
 Implement correct header (h1, h2, h3…) tags within your content structure.
 Identify duplicate content and crawl errors where Google is finding 404 pages.
-Also ensure that any resources search engines need to render your pages are not being blocked.
+Also, ensure that any resources search engines need to render your pages are not being blocked.
 One of the best resources for identifying these errors is Google Search Console.
 I recommend setting up an account if you don’t have one.

-- Schema markup is useful with helping search engines return more informative results for users, and is recommended.
+- Schema markup is useful in helping search engines return more informative results for users, and is recommended.
 Schema is a type of microdata that helps search engines to parse and interpret data, making it an essential tool for your SEO strategy.

 - Website speed and quick loading time: Your website needs to load quickly across all devices.
 According to Searchmetrics, the top-ranking pages loaded in an average of 1.16 seconds for desktops and 1.10 seconds for mobile.
 Pingdom is a reliable tool I like to use for testing site speed.
 Your website speed can be improved in a number of ways; image compression or serving your website’s static content across a content delivery network (CDN).
-A CDN (I like to use MaxCDN) essentially distributes site content based on the users geo-location which results in fast loading time.
+A CDN (I like to use MaxCDN) essentially distributes site content based on the user’s geo-location which results in fast loading time.

 Off-page SEO essentially describes it all.
 It refers to all activities such as link building and other external signals used to increase ranking and the visibility of your business in search engine results.
 Consider these key items when building an off-page strategy for SEO:

 - Social media marketing: Social media has become a great avenue for inbound traffic (drawing users to your website), and is a great way to reach and engage people by becoming participants in relevant communities and conversations.
-A good social media campaign can help to promote you, recommend you to others and play a key role in your inbound marketing strategy.
+A good social media campaign can help to promote you, recommend you to others, and play a key role in your inbound marketing strategy.

 While I’ve previously mentioned content as part of on-page SEO, it’s important to emphasize creative content as an extremely valuable component to SEO.
 Without content, SEOs would have nothing to optimize for search engines.
 The key to effective content marketing is to develop valuable, and in most cases FREE comprehensive content that meets the needs of users.
 Content types can come in various formats that enhance your overall strategy: blog posts, short-form or long-form articles, photos and visual galleries, videos and more.
 Who your site searchers are, and what they’re trying to accomplish should help determine what format(s) your business uses to better reach your target audience and their influencers.
-When properly distributed within a good strategy, content marketing can gain traction through social shares, links and an increase in search rankings.
+When properly distributed within a good strategy, content marketing can gain traction through social shares, links, and an increase in search rankings.

-Hopefully this information is resourceful to you and helps to narrow the focus on what an SEO strategy can look like.
+Hopefully, this information is resourceful to you and helps to narrow the focus on what an SEO strategy can look like.
 Learn more about SEO and get started on our basic plan, or feel free to contact us for additional resources and information.